 Activity

 Build a room size camera obscura so the whole group can be in the camera.
-Have the youth lead the rest of the activity, adult leaders role is to provide materials and help where needed.
+Have the youth lead the rest of the activity.
+Adult leaders’ role is to provide materials and help where needed.

 Do: Have the youth: